ChaDolI/HighD_Preprocessing/README.md

 You can access the dataset with non-commercial use by sending a request to "https://www.highd-dataset.com/"
 Also you can get highD tools at "https://github.com/RobertKrajewski/highD-dataset"

-highD dataset format is as follows
+highD dataset format is as follows("https://www.highd-dataset.com/format")

 ##### 1. Recording meta infromation (XX_recordingMeta.csv)